Lacrimosa99/Easy-WI-ARK-Mod-Manager/README.md

 Which Script is what?

-For install, update or remove from Mod IDs, have i the ark_mod_downloader.sh written.
+For install, update or remove from Mod IDs, have i the ark_mod_manager.sh written.
 Inside this script are all functions, what you are looking for.</br>
 Only for Update per Cronjob/Crontab have i the ark_mod_updater.sh written.